ada-popovic/markdown_archive/README.md

 | MEDIUM | linocut |
 | RESULT | detailed linocut accompanied by prints, carved based on the mistakes in the description of the snowglobe from IISG |

-### Description

-### Disappearing snow

-In the near future the word *snow* might become an anachronism.
-As global warming progresses, snow is more and more of a rare sight.
-And without its natural occurence, its relatability is lost.
-Phenomena like TV static/snow, visual snow or yesterday's snow would be named differently if snow did not exist anymore.

 ## Transcoding No. 3